As outlined below, an epigraph is a quotation that is pertinent but not integral to the text. It is optional.

 Epigraph Selection Process

-During the production of emerge, the production team will open a “call for epigraphs”.
-During this time, all students in the TWS cohort can submit epigraphs for consideration.
-Once the call for epigraphs ends, the production team will review all of the submissions, and shortlist three epigraphs.
-The shortlist will be placed on the emerge production blog, as a poll, and all the students will vote on their favourite.
+During the production of emerge, the production team may solicit potential epigraphs from the emerge editorial team members and will create a longlist.
+The production team will review all submissions and shortlist three epigraphs.
+These three epigraphs will be voted on within the collective emerge production team.
 The epigraph with the most votes will be included in the anthology.

 Final Wording of Epigraph